huggingface/hub-docs/docs/hub/peft.md

 ## Using existing models

 All PEFT models can be loaded from the Hub.
 To use a PEFT model you also need to load the base model that was fine-tuned, as shown below.
-Every fine-tuned model has the base model in it's model card.
+Every fine-tuned model has the base model in its model card.

 ```py
 from transformers import AutoModelForCausalLM, AutoTokenizer